farhan-khan5/OIBSIP/README.md

-# OIBSIP
-#OIBSIP - Oasis Infobyte Intern Program
+# OIBSIP - Oasis Infobyte Intern Program

 OASIS INFOBYTE offers a variety of website design and development services.
-Got the chance for 1 month intern of Web development and design.
-There are 3 task given to complete.
-After completing all tasks, if everything looks fine, the intern will be certified.
-Glad to be a part of OASIS INFOBYTE intern program.
+I got the chance for 1 month's internship in Web development and design.
+There are 3 tasks given to complete.
+After completing all tasks, the intern will be certified if everything looks fine.
+I am glad to be a part of the OASIS INFOBYTE intern program.

 Task1 - LANDING PAGE